joshuaskelly/cookiecutter-blender-addon/README.md

 An opinionated cookiecutter template for a Blender addon.

 ## Features
+- Project is structured as a Python package.
 - Easy inclusion of third party dependencies.
 - Single command packaging.